 But you need the rows several times: In total, you need each product for every year (2012, 2013, 2014, 2015) two times (revenue and costs).
 Because you got 3 products, you need 24 (2 types x 4 years x 3 products) rows plus the header row.

-You got two options: repeat this step 8 times or think of a shortcut.
+You have two options: repeat this step 8 times or think of a shortcut.
 In our small example manually repeating this copy-and-paste procedure is possible.
 But what if you got more than 3 years or more than 2 types of data?

-So the easiest way is using this formula in cell B14: =B11 .
+So, the easiest way is using this formula in cell B14: =B11 .
 This formula you can easily copy down and the 3 products will keep on repeating.

 Step 2: Copy down ‘Revenue’ and ‘Cost’ in the second column.

-Type: With the column ‘Type’ you classify if the value is revenue or cost.
+• Type: With the column ‘Type’ you classify if the value is revenue or cost.
 So you need 12 rows saying ‘Revenue’ and 12 rows saying ‘Costs.

 Why 12 rows?
 You got 3 products, and each products needs 4 rows for the years 2012, 2013, 2014 and 2015.
 So that makes 12 rows (3 products x 4 years).